 Lake Mead offers a wide variety of things to see and do, and makes for one of the best day trips from Las Vegas.
 Tour the Hoover Dam, have brunch or even eat dinner on the water, you can enjoy all these things on a Lake Mead cruise.

 The Historic Railroad Hiking Trail at Lake Mead has stunning scenery that takes you through old train tunnels no longer in use.
-The Arizona Hot Spring Trail is also a very unique hike to take because it will lead you to bubbly hot springs.
+The Arizona Hot Spring Trail is also a very unique Vegas area hike because it will lead you to bubbly hot springs.
 This trail is a little more strenuous and is around 5 miles long so make sure to plan in advance.

 👉 2022 Note: The Arizona Hot Spring Trail at Lake Mead will not be open until September 2022 due to flooding!